lowlevel-1989/dbar4gun/README.md

 It is important to remember to disconnect the Wiimote using the power button at the end of playing to increase the lifespan of the infrared LEDs.

-For additional Wiimotes, connect them directly via Bluetooth since DolphinBar becomes slow if more than one Wiimote is connected.

 ***for more precision, place the sensor bar over the screen***

 ## Feature support

-- Bluetooth
 - Only DolphinBar in mode 4
 - N Mayflash Dolphinbar
-- 4 wiimote x Dolphinbar (slow with a single bar)
+- 4 wiimote x Dolphinbar (very fast with a single bar)
+- Bluetooth
 - wiimote with individual buttons
 - multiplayer
 - nunchuck